 Boneless, skinless chicken thighs: Chicken thighs are my favorite for making one pot meals because they’re far more difficult to overcook than chicken breasts.
-The bone-in, skin on variety will contribute a deeper flavor while the fat in the skin renders and becomes a delicious base to sauté out aromatics.
+The bone-in, skin on variety will contribute a deeper flavor while the fat in the skin renders and becomes a delicious base to sauté the aromatics.

-Basil pesto: I like the freshness of homemade pesto, but if you want to To make this recipe super easy, just use your favorite brand of storebought pesto.
+Basil pesto: I like the freshness of homemade pesto, but if you want to make this recipe super easy, just use your favorite brand of storebought pesto.

 Orzo: chicken thighs and orzo have about the same cook time so they go perfectly together in this one skillet meal!
 I love the slight chewiness and starchy texture of the orzo, but I believe quinoa would also work as a healthier option.

 Artichoke hearts: Because this dish is already pretty rich from the chicken thighs and pesto, go for water packed artichoke hearts as opposed to the jarred, marinated ones.
 I buy them quartered, but some are sold whole so you may have to do this part real quick yourself.

 Castelveterano Olives: if you have never tried this type of olive before, you must.
 They’re mild and sweet, meaty and they have this amazing green color.
 So perfect for this dish.
 You can find them in most well stocked grocery stores or buy them in bulk online.
 Another type of green olive would work to if you are unable to find Castelveterano.

 Garlic & oregano: Fresh garlic works best here.
 I used dried oregano, but fresh would also be great!

 Chicken stock: Opt for low sodium chicken stock.
 This gives you more control over how much salt is actually going in the pot.
 I use storebought, but homemade is also good.